-Charter School's are such that exclusion would cause the Charter School's financial statements to be misleading or incomplete.
+Charter School is such that exclusion would cause the Charter School's financial statements to be misleading or incomplete.
 Based on these criteria, no component units are included within the reporting entity of the Charter School.

-Basis of Presentation:
+Basis of presentation:

-Based on the guidance provided in the American Institute of Certified Public Accountants Audit and Accounting Guide - Audit for States and Local Governments and provisions of Florida Statutes, the Charter School is presented as a governmental organization for financial statement reporting purposes.
+Based on the guidance provided in the American Institute of Certified Public accountants Audit and Accounting Guide - Audit for States and Local Governments and provisions of Florida Statutes, the Charter School is presented as a governmental organization for financial statement reporting purposes.

-Government-wide Financial Statement:
+Government-wide financial statement: